 Paid Time Off

-- Long Service Leave – Reasonable and unique to Australia, there is a legislated 8.67 weeks of paid leave in addition to the annual leave payable on the completion of 10 years’ service.
-This entitlement starts to accrue from five years and many businesses will have this registered as a ‘liability’ in their balance sheet.
+- Long Service Leave – Reasonable and unique to Australia, there is a legislated 8.67 weeks of paid leave in addition to the annual leave payable on the completion of 10 years of service.
+This entitlement starts to accrue from five years, and many businesses will have this registered as a ‘liability’ in their balance sheet.

 - Sick Pay – There are no official Statutory Sick Pay benefits — however, most employers voluntarily offer between five and ten days per year.
 This is sometimes inclusive or exclusive of the typical bereavement leave (commonly up to five days).